SE 34th Street Safety and Mobility Project

 When is the next public zoom meeting?
 How will emergancy vehicles get passed cars and busses with only one 11 foot wide driving lane on 34th Street and raised barriers to the right of the only driving lane?

-Doug Stutesman asked over 1 year ago
+Doug Stutesman asked about 2 years ago

 The next public meeting regarding the SE 34th Street Safety and Mobility Project will be with the City’s Transportation and Mobility Commission at their meeting on October 4th.
 The meeting information can be found at this link.
 You can learn more about and provide testimony about the project using this link.